Reviews You Can Rely On

 The MSR Guardian Purifier stands out for its exceptional ability among hand pumps on the market to remove water-borne viruses and other pathogens.
 The hollow fiber filter delivers pure potable water and requires only easy field maintenance to continue delivering year after year.
 It's built to last, it's tough, and it's strong.
 We've owned one for over seven years, and it's performed well during international travel and hiking in the backcountry.
 Its flow rate is exceptional for a pump filter (about 37 seconds for one liter), while the backflush system makes it functional even in the sludgiest of stagnant or turbid water holes.
 The filter is resilient to freezing, making it an option to consider for trips in colder climates.
 It's also the only system that performed remarkably well in turbid water due to its built-in backflushing system.
 If you encounter water muddied with sediment, this is the filter for the job.

-Although this purification system is rather remarkable, it is not for everyone.
-The initial investment is tremendous; quite frankly, most people won't want to fork over the cash.
-If you're shopping for a pump filter that will suffice in North America, you probably don't need this Cadillac of hand pumps; a normal hand pump like the Katadyn Hiker Pro is adequate.
-Also, the Guardian is pretty large, adding weight and bulk to your pack.
-Still, if you require a purifier for international travel or one that offers a backflush system for turbid water, this model provides reliability that's worth the initial investment.
+Our testers found the Guardian quite remarkable, though we understand it is not for everyone.
+The initial investment is tremendous, and to be frank, most folks won't want to throw down that kind of cash.
+If you're searching for a pump filter that will suffice in North America, you probably don't need this Cadillac of hand pumps; a normal hand pump like the Katadyn Hiker Pro is adequate.
+Also, the Guardian is quite big, adding weight and bulk to your pack.
+Still, if you require a water purifier for international travel or one that offers a backflush system for turbid water, this model provides reliability that's worth the initial investment.

 Read more: MSR Guardian Purifier review